Pylons/pyramid/docs/narr/introduction.rst

 :mod:`repoze.bfg` Introduction
 ==============================

-:mod:`repoze.bfg` is a web application framework based on graph traversal.
+:mod:`repoze.bfg` is a Python web application framework based on graph traversal.
 It is inspired by Zope's publisher, and uses Zope libraries to do much of its work.
 However, it is less ambitious and less featureful than any released version of Zope's publisher.